-- Some of the Lightning contributed media module listed above might not yet be compatible with the Core Media entity.
+- Some of the Lightning contributed media modules listed above might not yet be compatible with the Core Media entity.

 - Using the bulk upload feature in environments with a load balancer might result in some images not being saved.

 Drush is not aware of the concept of inherited profiles and as a result, you will be unable to uninstall dependencies of any parent profile using Drush.
 You can still uninstall these dependencies via the UI at "/admin/modules/uninstall".
 We have provided patches here for Drush which allow you to uninstall dependencies of parent profiles.